wp-plugins/accesspress-social-share/readme.txt

 6. Backend Miscellaneous Settings Section

 == Changelog ==
+= 1.1.9 =
+* Fixed the bug for saving settings of the share options for backend.

 = 1.1.8 =
 * Done the bug fixing for the dispaly of the share icons for theme 3.
 * Done some text changes for how to use section and about section.